Divorce & Separation

 How do I get a divorce in England and Wales?

-To initiate divorce proceedings you need to show that you have been married for at least 1 year and show that that the marriage has irretrievably broken down.
-The only ground to divorce is the irretrievable breakdown of marriage and this must be evidenced by one of the following five reasons for divorce:
+To initiate divorce proceedings you need to show that you have been married for at least 1 year and also show that that the marriage has irretrievably broken down.
+From 6th April 2022, the only way to divorce is on a No Fault Basis.
+The Divorce Application, as it is now called, is evidenced by a statement that your marriage has broken down irretrievably.

 What is the Divorce Process?